ldself/lds-disaster-response-ml/README.md

 Obviously, other combinations and models can be attempted.
 Feel free to modify the code to try something else.

+## Interaction
+The program is launched from a terminal by executing 'python run.py' from the app folder.

 ## Licensing, Authors, Ackwledgements, etc.
 I would like to acknowledge the Udacity Data Science nanodegree program for the inspration and tools provided to create this project.